dubinsschwarz/Wikipedia-Game-OpenAI-/README.md

 # Wikipedia-Game-OpenAI-
 The code here allows an LLM from OpenAI to automatically play the Wikipedia game "5 Clicks to Jesus".
-It will require a functional OpenAI API key.
-I am sure that a more experienced programmer could code this in under an hour.
+I am sure that a more experienced programmer could have coded it all in under an hour.

+It will require a functional OpenAI API key and the prior installation of the following modules:
+- selenium
+- openai

+The program is fairly sluggish as it is lumberingly slow to scrape all of the links from the current Wikipedia page.

+Feel free to suggest or make improvements.